Skip to content Skip to footer navigation

 If you're easily swayed by fancy international brands spruiking cutting-edge design and Euro-glam features, make sure you take a friend with a firm hand when you go shopping to stop you making a rash decision.

-That's because we've seen many expensive fridges from international brands come through our labs that have unfortunately underwhelmed our experts.
+We've had many expensive fridges from international brands come through our labs that have unfortunately underwhelmed our experts.

 Buying on brand alone is never a good idea either, as performance, features and usability of specific products, even from the same brand, can vary significantly – we've seen fridges from the same brand perform wildly differently in our testing.